raspy135/Qun-synthesizer/README.md

 ## PLAY MODE

 ### PLY:PLAY
-Simple playing mode by using 8buttons.
+The mode is simple piano playing mode.
 Scale will be determined by the scale setting.
 Useful to check the sound.
-Probably not useful for live performance.
+Probably it is not useful for live performance.
 The sequencer is more practical for live performance (Or just use external sequencer / DAW).

 ### PLY:SEQ PLAY
 Main Sequencer control mode.